khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 ### Pagination

-Tables displaying data sets with more than 20 items should use either pagination, lazy load or infinite scroll.
-Tables have embedded pagination controls which are located at the bottom of the table.
+Tables displaying data sets with more than 20 items should use pagination.
 [See pagination guidelines](/components/pagination)

 Todo: Add live component block with code example including pagination